Craig Newmark Graduate School of Journalism at the City University of New York: Student life

-Multimedia projects and spot news stories appear on the school's award-winning NYCity News Service, which runs stories written by students.
+Multimedia projects and spot news stories appear on the school's NYCity News Service, which runs stories written by students.

 The school also produces a student-run TV news magazine show — 219West, which runs on CUNY TV and is named after the building's Manhattan address on West 40th Street — as well as a podcast called AudioFiles.

 In addition, students contribute stories to the Bronx-based neighborhood news outlets Mott Haven Herald and Hunts Point Express.

-The school offers a number of on-campus student organizations and clubs, including the Asian American Journalists Club, Association of Black Journalists, Audiovisual Club, National Association of Hispanic Journalists, Photojournalism Club, Queer Club, and Women in Media.
+The school has a number of on-campus student organizations and clubs, including the Asian American Journalists Club, Association of Black Journalists, Audiovisual Club, National Association of Hispanic Journalists, Photojournalism Club, Queer Club, and Women in Media.

 Dean Mochkofsky

-A native of Argentina, Graciela Mochkofsky joined the Newmark J-School in 2016 to launch the nation’s first bilingual master’s journalism concentration in English and Spanish.
-Three years later, she added the Center for Community Media (CCM) to her portfolio, serving as executive director to an enterprise that supports hundreds of news outlets covering immigrants and communities of color across the country.
+A native of Argentina, Graciela Mochkofsky joined the Newmark J-School in 2016 to launch the nation's first bilingual master's journalism concentration in English and Spanish.
+Three years later, she added the Center for Community Media (CCM) at the school, which supports news outlets covering immigrants and communities of color across the country.

-Under Mochkofsky’s leadership, the Newmark J-School trained six cohorts of bilingual journalists who are working in newsrooms across the country.
-She also hosted five Latino Media Summits, both in person and remotely; conceived and developed separate Latino, Black, and Asian media initiatives; and led a groundbreaking project that helped New York community media receive $25 million in city advertising in the first two years of the COVID-19 pandemic.
+Under Mochkofsky's leadership, the school trained six cohorts of bilingual journalists.
+Mochkofsky also led various initiatives focused on Latino media.
+She also let a project that helped community media outlets receive $25 million in city advertising in the first two years of the COVID-19 pandemic.

-All the while, she continued her journalistic work, as a writer for The Paris Review, The Atlantic, and The New Yorker.
-She is the author of six nonfiction books in Spanish, two of them about the relationship between press and political power in her home country.
-Her latest book, The Prophet of the Andes, about a Peruvian Catholic community that converted to Orthodox Judaism and immigrated to the Jewish settlements in the West Bank, was published in English by Knopf in August 2022.
+She has written for The Paris Review, The Atlantic, and The New Yorker, and authored books covering the relationship between press and political power in Argentina.

-She earned her bachelor’s in journalism and communications at Universidad del Salvador in Buenos Aires and has an M.S. in Journalism from the Columbia University’s Graduate School of Journalism.